iron-io/iron_mq_java/README.md

-IronMQ On-Premise/V3 Java Client
+IronMQ Java Client
 ----------------

-**Note:** You are reading documentation of Iron.MQ v3.
-There are some differences from the previous version of IronMQ.
-For more information please go to [Iron.io Dev Center](http://dev.iron.io/mq-onpremise/).
+**Note:** There are some differences from the previous version of IronMQ.
+For more information please go to [Iron.io Dev Center](http://dev.iron.io/mq/3/reference/api/#basics).

-This version is for **IronMq Version 3** and **On-Premise**.
-If you are using the public version please use [version 0.0.17](http://github.com/iron-io/iron_mq_java)

 Getting Started